 Abandonware - the industry term for games that are abandoned in the middle of development - is rife with Early Access titles.
 Sometimes, developers have legitimate reasons for abandoning their games.
 Others just walk off with your money and don’t stop to say goodbye.

 And if you can’t rely on the man who admitted to making up gameplay features to “stop journalists falling asleep”, who can you rely on?

 Early Access games aren’t meant to be perfect, but they shouldn’t get a free pass if they’re an absolute shower, either.

 Too many developers make the mistake of releasing games to Early Access well before they should: a level of jank comes with the territory, but players have a right to expect something playable when they hand over their money.

 If you like the idea of growing your community and getting some extra money in, but bridle at the thought of sharing your game with the public before it’s ready, there are a few alternatives you should consider.

 Crowdfunds give you a little more control over your own narrative than Early Access releases.

 People can still support you financially by backing your project, and your community can still grow as more people join your campaign, but giving them access to the current product is completely up to you.

-Backers will rightly expect updates and some form of reward for supporting your crowdfund, but if you’d rather share gameplay updates in blogs, trailers, or videos, rather than let your players loose in an incomplete build, that’s your call entirely.
+Backers will rightly expect updates and some form of reward for supporting your crowdfund, but you can share gameplay updates in blogs, trailers, or videos, rather than let your players loose in an incomplete build.

 Demos share a lot of similarities with Early Access games.
 The key difference is that demos are free, self-contained experiences.